neelakshimitra/Vasicek-model-project/README.md

 Graphs compare simulated paths with historical GS3M rates.

 Simulations deviate from observed data, affirming the report's claim that Vasicek models often underperform due to weak mean-reversion or structural breaks.

+ 🔍 Findings and Interpretation

+This project replicated and interpreted the Vasicek interest rate model using both OLS and MLE estimation methods on US 3-month Treasury rate data (GS3M).
+The work builds on the methodology in the reference paper and compares the estimated model’s performance to historical observations.

+📈 OLS Estimation Results
+Regression: Fitted a basic OLS model to predict r_{t+1} from r_t.
+Estimated parameters:
+alpha ≈ 0.00048
+beta ≈ 0.98183
+R² ≈ 0.9903
+Converted to Vasicek form:
+a (speed of mean reversion): 4.5421 b (long-term mean): 0.0265 sigma (volatility): 0.0485

+🔹 Key Graphs

+Observed vs Fitted Δrₜ: Shows model fit over time.
+Residual Plot: Indicates heteroscedasticity, supporting the paper’s observation that OLS residuals violate homoskedasticity.
+Simulated Vasicek Path (OLS): Simulated rates deviated significantly from observed data, confirming OLS’s weakness in dynamic simulation.

+🔧 MLE Estimation Results
+Approach: Used Maximum Likelihood Estimation under the assumption that r_{t+1} | r_t ~ N(μ, Q), where μ and Q depend on the Vasicek parameters.
+Estimated parameters:
+a ≈ 5.07
+b ≈ 0.0262
+sigma ≈ 0.0536

+🔹 Key Graphs

+Simulated Vasicek Path (MLE): Closely followed historical interest rates.
+Demonstrated improved path realism and smoother convergence compared to the OLS simulation.